esbuild/community-plugins/README.md

 * [esbuild-plugin-pipe](https://github.com/nativew/esbuild-plugin-pipe): A plugin to pipe the output of esbuild plugins.
 * [esbuild-plugin-pnp](https://github.com/shiftx/esbuild-plugin-pnp): A plugin to support yarn 2 (berry) with PnP (Plug’n’Play).
 * [esbuild-plugin-postcss-literal](https://github.com/nativew/esbuild-plugin-postcss-literal): A plugin to transform tagged template literals with PostCSS.
+* [esbuild-plugin-progress](https://github.com/kmalakoff/esbuild-plugin-progress): A plugin to add a progress spinner to esbuild.
 * [esbuild-plugin-purgecss](https://github.com/GitHubJiKe/esbuild-plugin-purgecss): A plugin to remove useless css class with purgecss.
 * [esbuild-plugin-realpath](https://github.com/kmalakoff/esbuild-plugin-realpath): A plugin to resolve the fs.realpath for modules in monorepos targeting the browser and node.
 * [esbuild-plugin-resolve](https://github.com/markwylde/esbuild-plugin-resolve): Change where a module dependency is resolved/imported from.